blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ALL TO ([Primary]);
     ```

 4. Create the new partitioned table using the partition scheme defined in the previous step.
-Copy, paste and execute the following code into a new query window.
+Copy, paste and execute the following code into a new query window:

     ```sql
     -- Create the new partitioned table on the Partition Scheme